mayur-skyline/school-management-laravel-demo/README.md

-# Steer-global README
+# README

--STEER is the UKs longest running tracker of student mental health, providing schools and the UK government with data, analysis and evidence-based
+- tracker of student mental health, providing schools and the UK government with data, analysis and evidence-based
-- many school connect with steer and There are multiple schools associated with Steer in which they can log in with different-different credentials and can get separate permission.
+- many school connect with system and There are multiple schools associated with system in which they can log in with different-different credentials and can get separate permission.
-- The steer is divided into 2 parts.
+- The system is divided into 2 parts.
 Students and staff. student only give assessment and staff manage the score and action

-The feature of the steer are as follows
+The feature of the system are as follows
 - assessment management
 - track the progress of the pupils
 - multilevel role management